branst/AWS-Monitoring-Telegram-Bot/README.md

 ## Feedback

-Any feedback, issues or comment are welcome.
+Any feedback, issues or comments are welcome.
-Feel free to submit PRs to support aditional AWS Services or features.
+Feel free to submit PRs to support additional AWS Services or features.